circuitdao/docs/docs/user-guide/treasury.md

 ![Treasury thresholds](./../../static/img/Treasury_thresholds_diagram.png)

-Another option to recharge the Treasury is to mint BYC against accrued Stability Fees in collateral vaults.
+Another option to top up the Treasury is to issue BYC against accrued Stability Fees in collateral vaults.
 This can be done by anyone at any time.
-The amount of BYC minted in this manner is kept track of in the **Transferred Fees** variable of the respective collateral vault.
-A fee transfer always transfers the maximum amount of fees that are eligible to be transferred.
-It is not possible to transfer fees in excess of accrued SFs.
-A fee transfer is only permitted if it is larger than the **Minimum SF Transfer Amount** and the collateral vault is not in liquidation.
-Fee transfers are an important mechanism to ensure that there is enough Bytecash available in the Treasury for the protocol to meet its liabilities on demand.
+The amount of BYC issued in this manner is added to the principal of the respective collateral vault.
+Note that this does not increase the vault's debt.
+A SF transfer always transfers all accrued SFs.
+A fee transfer is only permitted if it is larger than the **Minimum Treasury Delta** and the collateral vault is not in liquidation or bad debt.
+SF transfers are an important mechanism that ensures the protocol can pay interest to savers on demand.

 ![Stability Fee transfer](./../../static/img/Stability_Fee_transfer_diagram.png)